 More importantly my aim with this workshop is to bring about a change in understanding and behaviour.
 Should participants need specific help I regularly give advice over the phone, by email on in the forums on the site.
 If I cannot help I will refer them to online resources on other web sites.

 My aim is to keep the costs as low as possible – in particular the cost per head of training.

 The fee for a half day workshop is £1000 plus reasonable expenses (outlined below)

 If two half day workshops are delivered on a single day the second event is discounted by 50% – at total of £1500 for the full day plus reasonable expenses.
 If a full day extended workshop is required the fee is also £1500 for the day.

 Most clients have 20-25 participants on a workshop making the cost per head as low as £40 on a single half day event or £30 per head with two workshops.

-If your organisation is a non profit or charity I can offer concessionary terms.
-Please contact me with an idea of your budget limitations – I do also deliver a strictly limited number of pro bono presentations each year.
+If your organisation is a non-profit or charity I can offer concessionary terms.
+Please contact me with an idea of your budget limitations.

 Car Travel is charged at 45p per mile plus and tolls and parking.

 I am located in East Yorkshire and if the venue is more than a 2 hour drive from me, I usually prefer to travel on the previous day and stop overnight using a client recommended hotel or a 3 or 4 star local hotel.